DIRACGrid/DIRAC/docs/source/DeveloperGuide/AddingNewComponents/DevelopingServices/index.rst

 which is the same configuration used above with the difference of the "Protocol = dip" line.

 Now, going back for a second on the service calls authorizations: in the example above we have used *auth_<method_name>* to define the service authorization properties.
-What we have done abobe can be achieved using the following CS structure:
+What we have done above can be achieved using the following CS structure:

   Services